Yelp/paasta/docs/source/autoscaling.rst

 ``max_instances`` alerting
 --------------------------

-In order to make you aware of when your ``max_instances`` may be too low, causing issues with your service, paasta will send you alerts if all of the following conditions are true:
+In order to make you aware of when your ``max_instances`` may be too low, causing issues with your service, Paasta will send you ``check_autoscaler_max_instances`` alerts if all of the following conditions are true:

   * The autoscaler has scaled your service to ``max_instances``.